TMarwah/P3Cowboys/README.md

 Karam Alshaik | deployment/ profile page Ticket||

 # Project Plan:
-- A website where you can upload adertisements for your business.
+- A website where you can upload advertisements for your business.
 (Instagram styled)
   - Ability to create accounts
   - Once logged in, able to share advertisments with captions
   - Explore tab has advertisements from all authorized users